AdguardTeam/AdguardKnowledgeBase/02.general/19.dns-filtering-syntax/docs.en.md

 ---

-[AdGuard for Android](https://kb.adguard.com/android) and [Adguard Home](https://kb.adguard.com/home) provides a DNS ad blocking feature.
+[AdGuard for Android](https://kb.adguard.com/android) and [AdGuard Home](https://kb.adguard.com/home) provides a DNS ad blocking feature.
 To learn more about the principle of DNS filtering, read [this KB article](https://kb.adguard.com/general/dns-filtering-android).
 Compared to the [traditional ad blocking](https://kb.adguard.com/general/how-ad-blocking-works), DNS filtering is more "crude" and allows less customization.
 It doesn't support the complex [syntax](https://kb.adguard.com/general/how-to-create-your-own-ad-filters) we use in our filters, but it does support simplified syntax that allows you to block certain domains.

 DNS filtering supports two types of rules: